brunavcosta/titanic_survival_predictions/README.md

 # 🚢 Titanic Survival Prediction with TensorFlow

 This project uses a neural network model built with TensorFlow/Keras to predict survival on the **Titanic** dataset — a classic problem in binary classification from the [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic).
+This project was giving by the Course Machine Learning with Python by FreeCodeAcademy.

 ---